Quick Navigation

 Nylon is a linear thermoplastic, also known as Polyamide.
 It is a strong, high-performance, engineering plastic with excellent tensile strength, often seen as an alternative to silk, rubber, and latex.
 It is a commonly used thermoplastic material for various applications like clothing, rubber components like tires, ropes, threads, automobile parts, mechanical components, etc.

-Polyamide or Nylon was first developed and tested in 1935 by an American chemist named Wallace Carothers.
-What Wallace produced was technically Nylon 66, which is still the most commonly used variant.
+Polyamide or Nylon was first developed and tested in 1935 by Wallace Carothers, the American chemist.
+Wallace produced technically Nylon 66, which is still the most commonly used variant.

-It is solid, abrasion, chemical, and moisture absorbent, elastic, and long-lasting.
-Nylon material is often used as an alternative to low-strength metals for its lightweight compared to metals, chemical suitability, good mechanical and barrier properties, and high-temperature resilience.
+It is solid, abrasion, chemical, moisture absorbent, elastic, and long-lasting.
+Nylon material is often used as an alternative to low-strength metals for its lightweight compared to metals, chemical suitability, good mechanical and barrier properties, high melting point, and high-temperature resilience.

 It is also referred to by its chemical name – PA (e.g., PA6, PA66 )